 In 2014 the world watched as Africa grappled with a Ebola deadly epidemic as the virus swept through Liberia, infecting and killing scores of people, including healthcare workers.

-In 2019 the Democratic Republic of the Congo (DRC) and Uganda find themselves in the midst of the second largest Ebola outbreak in history.
-It began in the DRC last year, and has now spread to Uganda, since the countries share a border and people travel freely between them.
+In 2019 the Democratic Republic of the Congo (DRC) and Uganda experienced f the second largest Ebola outbreak in history.
+It began in the DRC the previous year, then spread to Uganda, since the countries share a border and people travel freely between them.